Roles & Permissions

 Common patterns

-2. Editors create and edit pages (unpublished by default)
+1. Editors create and edit pages (not published by default)

 Team-specific workspaces